palaa159/Docs/04-OpenBCI_SDK.md

-# OpenBCI SDK
+#OpenBCI SDK
 The OpenBCI boards communicate using an ASCII command protocol.
 This Doc covers command use for the OpenBCI 8bit and 32bit boards.
 Some of the commands are board specific, where noted.

-## OpenBCI 8bit Command Protocol Overview
+## OpenBCI Command Protocol Overview

 OpenBCI boards have two powerful microcontrollers on board, and come pre-programmed with the firmware.
 The RFduino radio link uses the Nordic Gazelle stack and library.
 The Board mounted RFduino is configured as a DEVICE.
-The microcontroller (ATmega328P or PIC32MX250F128B) has been programmed with firmware that interfaces between the ADS1299 (Analog Front End), LIS3DH (Accelerometer) and RFduino (Radio module).
-The user, or PC, controls the board by sending ASCII character commands over wireless serial connection.
+The microcontroller (ATmega328P or PIC32MX250F128B) has been programmed with firmware that interfaces between the ADS1299 (Analog Front End), LIS3DH (Accelerometer), micro SD (if installed), and RFduino (Radio module).
+The user, or application, controls the board by sending ASCII character commands over wireless serial connection.
 You should have received a Dongle with the OpenBCI 8bit board.
-The Dongle has an RFduino running Gazelle configured as a HOST, and interfaces your computer as a Virtual Com Port (FTDI).
+The Dongle has an RFduino running the Gazelle library configured as a HOST, and interfaces your computer through a Virtual Com Port (FTDI).
 (See the Radios portion for more info on the RFduino link).
 On startup, the OpenBCI board sends the following text over the radio:

 	OpenBCI V3 8bit Board